Make Money Jobs & Careers

 Boasting of bladder control

-Henryk Sadura/Adobe public rooms having doors opened
+Henryk Sadura/Adobe public rooms with open doors

 A poster on Reddit received a resume they said was filled with "I am able to exist in society" skills, including "able to hold bladder for extended periods."